Input Partials

 How Partials Work

-A partial is a named configuration scoped to a workspace and integration.
+A partial is a named configuration scoped to a workspace integration alias.
 It stores:

-• Values — key-value pairs that pre-fill action inputs
+• Values — key-value pairs that pre-fill action or trigger inputs

 • Enforced keys — a subset of those values that cannot be overridden at runtime